svsuresh/python_scripts/fasta_ops/README.md

 ```
 python fasta_ops.py file1.fa count | awk -v RS=">" -v OFS="\t" 'NR>1{print $1,$2}'
 ```
 This would print sequence headers in first column and count in second column.
+Example fasta file is provided with the code.